-- Press the (RETURN) key, print with PCL or PostScript is enabled. - If you want to set the device option, enter the option parameter.
+- Press the [RETURN] ([ENTER]) key, and print with PCL or PostScript is enabled. - If you want to set the device option, enter the option parameter.

-Enter remote printer name [default lp]:tray=tray1 For more information about the device option, see P.17 "Specifying the Device Option".
+Enter remote printer name [default lp]:tray=tray1 For more information about the device option, see p.19 "Specifying the Device Option".

 • If you enter "text", text printing is enabled.
-If you enter "text", printing with PCL and PostScript is unavailable.
+If you enter "text", printing with PCL and PostScript is disabled.